All Episodes

 They were all on a diet.

-We're spending 45 billion dollars on welfare.
+We're spending $45 billion on welfare.

-And this added to their present income should eliminate poverty.
+And this, added to their present income, should eliminate poverty.

 Direct aid to the poor, however, is only running about $600 per family.

-It would seem that someplace there must be some overhead.
+Would seem that someplace there must be some overhead.

-Twenty-eight cents ended up funding government or whatever.
+28 cents ended up funding government or whatever.

 It's probably worse now.

-That's what Reagan was uh was talking about.
+That's what Reagan was talking about.

 It never has worked.